880121andy/travel-language-assistant/README.md

-# 🌍 Travel Language Learning Voice Assistant
+# 🌍 Travel Language Learning Voice Assistant (Homework Edition)

-A local, privacy-friendly voice assistant for travelers that helps practice speaking in a target language.
+A local voice assistant for practicing a target language in travel contexts.
+Built for a homework/demo scenario: minimal dependencies, easy local setup.
 It uses:
-- **Ollama** for on-device LLM chat generation
+- **Ollama** for local LLM generation
 - **Whisper (faster-whisper)** for speech-to-text
 - **Gradio** for a simple web UI